mclander/zip-process/README.md

 ### options parameter

-If ommited, blank or undefined default options used.
+If ommited, blank or undefined, defaults options will be used.

 Awailable options:
 * removeSignature: Remove file if callback return exactly signature (default null)